petervaro/meaculpa/README.md

          const char *const *const lines);
 ```

-Th function takes an error (which is the `mc_Error.error`); the name of the
+The function takes an error (which is the `mc_Error.error`); the name of the
 function, which returned the error; the number of extra lines (hints) the user
 wants to print; and the lines themselves to provide more accurate informations
 about the error.

 There is a special circumstance though, when we want to print the extra hints
-for error message, but as part of the backtrace.
-In that case, we have to pass
+for error message, but as part of the backtrace sequence.
+In that case, we have
-`mc_Okay` as the `error` argument to this function, so it won't start a new
+to pass `mc_Okay` as the `error` argument to this function, so it won't start a
-"stack", but instead "appends" the passed messages to the existing one.
+new "stack", but instead "appends" the passed messages to the existing one.

 Here is a sample output, how the error messages would look like:

 ```
 An error occured:
-    In function: my_internal_function()
+  In function: my_internal_function
-        Argument is a pointer to NULL
+    mc_NullPtr: Argument is a pointer to NULL
-        (Type: mc_NullPtr)
     (Hint: 1st argument is NULL)
-    In function: my_function()
+  In function: my_function
     (Hint: Internal error)
-    In function: main()
+  In function: main
     (Hint: my_function failed)
 ```